 At the risk of some scientific babble, a large percentage of aquatic and semi-aquatic bugs belong in the suborder Heteroptera under the infraorders Gerromorpha, Leptopodomorpha, and Nepomorpha.
-The latter contains around 2,000 species referred to as true water bugs, such as water scorpions, backswimmers, toad bugs, and the giant water bug.
+The latter contains around 2,000 species referred to as true water bugs, such as water scorpions, backswimmers, toad bugs, the water boatman, and the giant waterbug.

 They have some misleading nicknames, such as alligator fleas, alligator ticks, electric-light bugs, and Indian toe-biters.
 The nickname “electric-light bugs” is a reference to how they are drawn to lights at night.

 - The giant waterbug has six legs, with the hind legs flattened out for swimming and the front legs adapted into mandible-like grasping arms that end in hooks.